danieldeutsch/sacrerouge/doc/metrics/decomposed-rouge.md

 Please see the paper's experiment repository if you want the BERTScore decomposition.

 ## Setting Up
-Decomposed ROUGE has a dependency on ROUGE's dataset, so set up the ROUGE metric:
+Decomposed ROUGE has a dependency on ROUGE's dataset, so set up the ROUGE metric, then the DecomposedRouge metric:
 ```
 sacrerouge setup-metric rouge
+sacrerouge setup-metric decomposed-rouge
 ```

 ## Correlations